zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-introduction.md

 ---
 Name: Getting Started Introduction
-LastMod: 2023-02-27
+LastMod: 2025-06-26
 ---

 # Introduction

 ## Introduction
-Entity Framework Extensions allow you to improve dramatically your save operations performance.
+Entity Framework Extensions allow you to dramatically improve the performance of your save operations.

 It's easy to use, and easy to customize.

 ## Bulk SaveChanges
 The BulkSaveChanges works like SaveChanges but way faster.

-BulkSaveChanges use Bulk Operations to save all entities in the Change Tracker efficiently instead of performing a database round-trip for every entity like SaveChanges does.
+BulkSaveChanges uses Bulk Operations to save all entities in the Change Tracker efficiently instead of performing a database round-trip for every entity like SaveChanges does.

-BulkSaveChanges support everything:
+BulkSaveChanges supports everything:

 - Complex Types
 - Inheritance (TPC, TPH, TPT)